DKFZ-ODCF/RNAseqWorkflow/README.RNAseqAnalysis.md

 ```
 == Changelist

+Release_1.2.23-2 [15th Feb 2018]
+- Tested on PBS and LSF clusters with Roddy 2.4.26
+- Version for testing on hipo-021... if agreeable then this will become the main working version
+- Updated software stack (samtools 1.6, star 2.5.3a and arriba 0.12)

+Release_1.2.23 [Feb 2018]
+- Tested on PBS and LSF clusters with Roddy 2.4.11
+- All new projects should use this version
+- Fixed issue with Adapter sequence not being parsed by the workflow, but by Roddy (i.e. the ADAPTER_SEQ variable could never change from default)

+Release_1.2.22-3 [Feb 2018]
+- Tested on PBS and LSF clusters with Roddy 2.4.11
+- This is the first fully working port of 1.0.22-1 to LSF
+- Fixed issues with Roddy parsing output variables, so file paths were pre-pended twice (fixed by creating an alternitve output file for Roddy)

+Release_1.2.22-1 [Jan 2018]
+- DO NOT USE
+- Tested on PBS and LSF clusters with Roddy 2.4.11
+- First port of the 1.0.22-1 workflow for LSF support
+- Use of modules added

 Release_1.0.22 [21st Aug 2017]
 - Fixed errors is SE qc json file (removed empty value and NaN values)